g-nogueira/financerr/doc/architecture/decisions/0005-use-get_it-for-dependency-injection.md

 ## Context

 We need a Dependency Injection (DI) framework to manage object creation and lifecycle within the app.
 The DI framework should:
-- Be easy to use and integrate into Android architecture components.
+- Be easy to use and integrate into Flutter architecture components.
 - Require minimal boilerplate code and setup.
 - Offer compile-time validation for dependency graphs.
 - Be future-proof for potential app expansions.

 ## Decision

-We will use **Hilt** for dependency injection, as it is the official DI solution for Android, built on top of Dagger.
+We will use **get_it** for dependency injection, as it is a popular DI solution for Flutter.

-Hilt simplifies DI setup and works well with Android components like ViewModel and WorkManager.
+get_it simplifies DI setup and works well with Flutter components like Provider and Riverpod.

 ## Consequences

 - **Pros:**
-  - **Automatic Code Generation**: Hilt handles the generation of DI components, reducing manual effort.
+  - **Automatic Code Generation**: get_it handles the generation of DI components, reducing manual effort.
-  - **Integration with Android Components**: Hilt works seamlessly with Android’s lifecycle components (e.g., Activities, Fragments).
+  - **Integration with Flutter Components**: get_it works seamlessly with Flutter’s lifecycle components (e.g., Widgets).
-  - **Scalability**: Hilt supports scoped dependencies, enabling efficient memory management.
+  - **Scalability**: get_it supports scoped dependencies, enabling efficient memory management.
   - **Compile-Time Checks**: Dependency graphs are validated at compile time, reducing runtime errors.

 - **Cons:**